Swollen Cervical Lymph Nodes 101: Understanding Anatomy, Causes & Treatment

 - Other viral infections

-There are also other more serious infections that can cause swelling in the cervical lymph nodes.
+There are also other more serious conditions or infections that can cause swollen cervical lymph nodes.
 Fortunately, these are rare, and include:

 - Fungal Infections

-- Spread of cancers in the head and neck region
+- Squamous cell carcinoma of the head and neck region

-In the majority of cases of cervical lymphadenopathy with no obvious cause, flexible nasoendoscopy is performed.
+In the majority of cases of swollen lymph nodes with no obvious cause, flexible nasoendoscopy is performed.
 This involves the insertion of a small, thin tube into the nostrils to assess the nasal cavity and throat for the presence of lesions which may be related to cervical lymphadenopathy.

-Imaging is frequently requested in order to asses the site and extent of cervical lymphadenopathy.
+Imaging is frequently requested in order to asses the site and extent of cervical lymph node swelling.
 Imaging may also pick up other abnormalities which may be causing or are related to cervical lymphadenopathy.
-This may take the form of ultrasound examinations, computed tomography (CT) scans, or Magnetic resonance imaging (MRI) scans.
+This may take the form of ultrasound examinations, computed tomography (CAT) scans, or Magnetic resonance imaging (MRI) scans.

 Routine blood tests are run to look for a high white blood count that would suggest a bacterial infection.
 Other more specific blood tests may be run if other conditions are suspected.